 Get more information about Rosemont College by clicking links below:

 Rosemont College is a liberal arts college that offers an undergraduate education and helps students in developing important skills useful in pursuit of graduate education or employment.
 A liberal arts curriculum exposes students to a variety of topics and subjects.
-The school is located in Rosemont, PA, which is a predominately suburban area.
+The school is located in Rosemont, PA, which is a predominantly suburban area.
 The Roman Catholic affiliation at the school is an important part of the history, education and vision that defines the school.
 The school's small size in terms of enrollment, about 860 students, offers students a more hands on education due to the number of students per class and easier access to professors and faculty.

 Here is a list of some of the popular programs Rosemont College offers:

 - Communications And Journalism